 Signs and Symptoms of Sexual Addiction

-Sex is among the most basic of human needs and desires, but when it is the subject of addiction, the devastation can be deadly and far-reaching.
-Understanding that sexual addiction is just as uncontrollable as any other addiction for those who suffer with it creates a dangerous situation for the addict and others around him or her.
+Sex is among the most basic of human needs and desires.
+But, when it is the subject of addiction, the devastation can be deadly and far-reaching.
+Understanding that sexual addiction is just as uncontrollable as any other addiction creates a dangerous situation for everyone involved.

 - Consistent inability to resist sexual impulses

 - Frequent and uncontrollable engagement in sexual activities despite best intentions to abstain

 - Several failed attempts to decrease or stop sexual behaviors